Trick question: it depends on what you are trying to do.

 Spectral resolution is related to the granularity of the breadth of coverage of the electromagnetic spectrum captured by the satellite sensors.
 A finer spectral resolution can discriminate between narrower bands of wavelength, differentiating, for example, between red, green, and blue bands and allowing for coloured images.

 Temporal resolution refers to the time elapsed between viewings of the same area on Earth at the same angle.
-It can range from continuous coverage for geostationary platforms – such as a weather satellite, set at a fixed point over the Earth’s surface – to several days between revisits for low earth orbiting platforms (LEO).
+It can range from continuous coverage for geostationary platforms – such as a weather satellite; set at a fixed point over the Earth’s surface – to several days between revisits for low earth orbiting platforms (LEO).
 A higher temporal resolution means a shorter revisit time.

-WHAT RESOLUTIONS ARE AVAILABLE IN 2017?
+WHAT RESOLUTIONS ARE AVAILABLE IN 2023?

-HOW TO DECIDE WHICH SPATIAL RESOLUTION YOU NEED?
+HOW TO DECIDE WHICH SPATIAL RESOLUTION YOU NEED

-Our advice, when doing remote-sensing data analysis or building a space app: think first about what you are trying to achieve and what resolutions you need to solve your business problem.The most detailed spatial resolution may not always be the best.
+The most detailed spatial resolution may not always be the best when analyzing remote-sensing data or creating a space app.
+Think first about what you are trying to achieve and what resolutions you need to solve a business problem.